VolumezTech/volumez/README.md

 verify bastion was deployed (deploy_bastion=true in easy_starter.tfvars)

 1. ```terraform output tls_private_key > ssh_key```
-2. Go to Azure console and select the VMSS instance you want to ssh to
+2. Go to Azure console and select the VMSS instance you want to ssh into
 3. Click on Connect->Bastion
 4. Select Authentication Type: SSH Private Key from Local File
 5. Username: adminuser